Nithur-M/work-from-anywhere/software-engineer-jobs.md

                 <details><summary>Description</summary>
                 <p>Hi, we’re DuckDuckGo, the Internet privacy company for everyone who wants to take back their privacy now.
 For over a decade, we've been building our all-in-one product, developing new privacy technology, and working with policymakers to make online privacy simple and accessible for all.  <br /></p>
 <p><br /></p>
-<p>Our browsers and extensions have been downloaded over 250 million times with our built-in private search engine, which has seen over 100 billion searches and is the 2nd largest search engine on mobile in the United States and 17 other countries, including the United Kingdom, Canada, Australia, Germany, Poland, and Spain.
+<p>Our browsers and extensions have been downloaded over 250 million times with our built-in private search engine, which has delivered over 100 billion searches and is the 2nd largest search engine on mobile in the United States and 17 other countries, including the United Kingdom, Canada, Australia, Germany, Poland, and Spain.
 Our private search engine is also 3rd in market share in the U.S. and over 20 major markets.
-Oh, and we've been profitable since 2014, with annual revenue exceeding $100 million!</p>
+Oh, and we've been profitable since 2014, withannual revenue exceeding $100 million!</p>
 <p><br /></p>
-<p>The DuckDuckGo browser’s uniquely comprehensive privacy protections are used by tens of millions of people to protect their everyday online activities on <a href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/" rel="noopener">Mac</a>, <a href="https://spreadprivacy.com/windows-browser-open-beta/" rel="noopener">Windows</a>, <a href="https://spreadprivacy.com/duckduckgo-privacy-browser-ios14/" rel="noopener">iOS</a>, and <a href="https://spreadprivacy.com/duckduckgo-2021-review/" rel="noopener">Android</a>, from searching to browsing, emailing, and more.
+<p>The DuckDuckGo browser’s uniquely comprehensive privacy protections are used by tens of millions of people to protect their everyday online activities on <a href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/" rel="noopener">Mac</a>, <a href="https://spreadprivacy.com/windows-browser-open-beta/" rel="noopener">Windows</a>, <a href="https://spreadprivacy.com/duckduckgo-privacy-browser-ios14/" rel="noopener">iOS</a>, and <a href="https://spreadprivacy.com/introducing-app-tracking-protection/" rel="noopener">Android</a>, from searching to browsing, emailing, and more.
 We also offer <a href="https://spreadprivacy.com/meetprivacypro/" rel="noopener">Privacy Pro</a>, a three-in-one subscription service that includes a VPN, Personal Information Removal, and Identity Theft Restoration.</p>
 <p><br /></p>
 <p>We’re looking for a <strong><strong>Senior Software Engineer, Windows Desktop App</strong></strong> to help shape our all-in-one privacy solution and join our mission to show the world that protecting your privacy online can be simple.  </p>
 <p><br /></p>
 <p><strong>The Opportunity</strong> </p>